Max-Beha/edupress_api/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For support, email your-email@example.com or create an issue in the GitHub repository.
+For support, email - mahkamboyevbehruz6@gmail.com or create an issue in the GitHub repository.